Looong01/Airport/README.en.md

 Linux: Bash or Mac: Terminal
 ```
-Open the bash or terminal, then input `./Linux&Mac.sh`, and Enter it.
+Open the bash or terminal, then input `bash ./LinuxMac.sh`, and Enter it.
 ```